 Our yards, wooded areas, parks, fields, and almost any other outdoor space that offers mosquitoes food sources and standing water to lay their eggs are locations where mosquitoes will choose to live.
 Mosquitoes are most active in the summer when temperatures are their warmest.

 In the summer, there are plenty of people and animals for female mosquitoes to obtain blood meals from, plenty of plants whose nectar males and females can feed on, and lots of vegetation for them to hide in during the middle of the day.

 Let Falls Pest Services reduce the number of mosquitoes on your property so that you can enjoy your outdoor space to its fullest.
 Don't be stuck inside because of mosquitoes, partner with Falls Pest Services, and enjoy your yard whenever you feel like it!
 Through our monthly services (April-September), our professionals will use a backpack fogger to treat your yard.
 Also, we will recommend changes you can make around your property to reduce areas of standing water.

 Whether you are looking for ongoing services or a single treatment before a special event like a wedding or party, Falls Pest Services is here to help.
-For more information about our mosquito control options, reach out to us today!
+For more information about our mosquito control options and additional pest control programs in Idaho Falls, reach out to us today!